Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Application to energetically consistent numerical ocean modelling

-and can be interpreted as a diagnostic energy balance being potentially useful to predict the turbulent kinetic energy dissipation rate, which is a crucial elements of energetically consistent meso-scale eddy parameterisations such as in the GEOMETRIC framework e.g. \citet{Marshall2012,Mak2018,Torres2023} or in \citet{Jansen2015,Jansen2019} for instance.
-In regions where the vertical shear can be predicted by thermal wind balance
+and can be interpreted as a diagnostic energy balance potentially useful for predicting the turbulent kinetic energy dissipation rate, which is a crucial element of energetically consistent meso-scale eddy parameterisations such as in the GEOMETRIC framework (e.g., \citet{Marshall2012,Mak2018,Torres2023}) or in \citet{Jansen2015,Jansen2019}, for instance.
+In regions where the vertical shear can be predicted by thermal wind balance,